Azure-Samples/cdm-azure-data-services-integration/Tutorial/README.md

 ![](media/overview.png)

 The tutorial uses sample libraries, code, and Azure resource templates that you can use with CDM folders that you create from your own data.
-The core CDM folder libraries can also be found in the [CDM GitHub repository](https://aka.ms/cdmrepo) along with sample schemas.
+The core CDM folder libraries for reading and writing model.json files can also be found in the [CDM GitHub repository](https://aka.ms/cdmrepo) along with sample schemas.

-**IMPORTANT: the sample code is provided as-is with no warranties and is intended for learning purposes only.
-You should not use the sample code in production applications.**
+>IMPORTANT: the sample code is provided as-is with no warranties and is intended for learning purposes only.
+You should not use the sample code in production applications.

 ## 2 Prerequisites

 Before you get started you need the following:

 - An Azure subscription.
 Get a free trial:  https://azure.microsoft.com
-IMPORTANT: To use the Azure Databricks sample, you will need to convert the free account to a pay-as-you-go subscription.
+> IMPORTANT: To use the Azure Databricks sample, you will need to convert the free account to a pay-as-you-go subscription.
 If you have a free trial you can use for the other Azure services in the tutorial but you will have to skip the Azure Databricks section.
 - A Power BI Pro account.
 Get a free trial: https://powerbi.microsoft.com